steveseguin/Companion-Ninja/README.md

 See https://docs.vdo.ninja/advanced-settings/director-parameters/and-layouts for details and better documentation on this layout function.

+layout 0 is the auto mixer
+layout 1 is the first custom layout layout 2 is the second custom layout etc

 #### Commands that target remote guests as a director (available on vdo.ninja v19)

 The guest slot (1 to 99) or the guests's stream ID can be used as a target.